 The Prime Minister of Thailand, General Kriangsak Chamanand, has arrived in Japan for a four-day official visit.

-The Prime Minister of Thailand, General Kriangsak Chamanand, has arrived in Japan for a four-day official visit.
+Background: The Prime Minister of Thailand, General Kriangsak Chamanand, has arrived in Japan for a four-day official visit.
 On Wednesday (17 January), General Kriangsak met Japanese Prime Minister Masayoshi Ohira for talks which centred on the situation in Kampuchea (Cambodia).
 The visit -- originally due to last six days -- has been shortened, following the invasion of Kampuchea by Vietnamese-backed forces.